Uiedbook/Exabase/src/jql.md

 | Introduction

+JQL is a json as a query schema. the structure of which has be analysed and implemented in the exabse database.

+Why not sql?

-In the evolving landscape of database management, the need for a flexible, human-readable query language is more critical than ever.
-Traditional SQL-based query languages, while powerful, can be complex and difficult to integrate into modern, JSON-centric applications.
-To address this gap, we introduce JSON Query Language (JQL), a lightweight, JSON-based query language designed to streamline database interactions, particularly for NoSQL and key-value stores.
+In traditional SQL-based query languages, while powerful, can be complex and difficult to integrate into modern, JSON-centric applications.
+To address this gap, we introduce JSON Query Language (JQL), a lightweight, JSON-based query schema designed to streamline database interactions.

-JQL is designed to bridge the gap between structured query language (SQL) and the increasingly prevalent NoSQL databases, offering a syntax that is both powerful and intuitive.
-By leveraging JSON, JQL aligns naturally with modern data structures, making it an ideal choice for developers who seek simplicity without sacrificing functionality.
+JQL is designed to bring similarity and ease between object pattern in applications and the database query formart, offering a syntax that is intuitive.
+By leveraging JSON, JQL aligns naturally with modern data structures, making it an ideal choice for developers who seek simplicity.

-| Why JQL?
+| Benefits?

 1. JSON-Centric Design
    The JSON format is ubiquitous in modern web and mobile applications.
 By using JSON as the query language, JQL provides a seamless experience for developers already familiar with JSON data structures, reducing the learning curve and improving productivity.